 Either way, running D&D for kids is much different than running it for adults—not only in content, but also in style.
 To learn how to run Dungeons & Dragons for kids, I turned to Rachael of Jade Vala Designs who hosted DnD and other tabletop RPGs for kids (ages 9-17) for years as part of an after-school program for a local non-profit.
 I put together her expert advice on the benefits of DnD for kids, the best approach to DMing for kids, and more in this guide—enjoy!

-FYI: Some of the links in this post are affiliate links, meaning I get a small commission if you use them to make a purchase.
-While this is nice for me, I have selected the products in this article based on my real opinions and not on kickbacks.
+FYI: Some of the links in this post are affiliate links, meaning we get a small commission if you use them to make a purchase.
+While this is nice for us, we have selected the products in this article based on our real opinions and not on kickbacks.

 Benefits of D&D for Children